AstRatJP/florr.io-files/README.md

 # florr.io wasm extracted assets

-This repository contains assets **automatically extracted from florr.io WebAssembly builds**
+This repository contains assets **automatically extracted from florr.io WebAssembly builds**.

-you can access each file by `https://florr.io/static/<path to the file>`
+you can also access each file by `https://florr.io/static/<path to the file>` (installed on florr.io)

 ## Latest build